Contributing Significantly to the U.S. Economy

 - The beer distribution industry directly employs more than 130,000 people in the United States.

 - When the impacts of distributor operations, capital investment and community involvement are considered, the total number of impact jobs exceeds 345,000.

 - Beer distributors add $54 billion to the nation’s gross domestic product.

 - Beer distributor activities contribute nearly $10.3 billion to the federal, state and local tax bases.
 This does not include the nearly $11 billion in federal, state and local alcohol excise and consumption taxes.

 - The beer distribution industry contributes more than $22 billion in transportation efficiencies for the beer industry each year.

 - Beer distributors directly contribute $175 million to local community activities annually.

-Focusing on Arizona, beer distributors here employ over 2,800 Arizonans, pay over $171 million in wages annually, and make an economic contribution of over $367 million to the state (click for report).
+Focusing on Arizona, in 2016 beer distributors here employed over 2,850 Arizonans, paid over $184 million in wages annually, and made an economic contribution of over $484 million to the state.

 Delivering the Most Variety in the World

 Beer distributors secure beer from a wide variety of manufacturers small and large, domestic and international.
 They are the vehicle to market for the largest multinational beer brands to the smallest local craft brews.
 Distributors provide the infrastructure small brewers need to reach a wide network of retailers.
 Consumers benefit by having the choice between the largest international brands and the smallest local brews, all on the same store shelf, restaurant list and bar tap.
 Today, more than 14,000 types and styles of beer are available to American consumers at a great value.